Robbie Robertson (character): Fictional character biography

 Joseph Robertson was born in Harlem.
 He is married to Martha and they have had two sons.
 Their first son, Patrick Henry Robertson, died when he was only six months old.
 Their second son, Randy, is divorced.
 Growing up in a working-class family and being a member of a racial minority, Robertson seemed to sympathize with the downtrodden, including Marvel Comics' mutants, and he preached tolerance.
 He was forced to practice what he preached when his son came home from college with his white Jewish wife, Amanda.

 Robertson is the editor-in-chief of the Daily Bugle, the newspaper at which Peter Parker works and sells his photographs of Spider-Man.
 Unlike the Bugles volatile publisher, J. Jonah Jameson, Robbie tries his best to remain objective towards Spider-Man.
 Robbie is also the only Bugle employee who does not fear the wrath of his boss and is ready to stand up to him on editorial matters.
 Robbie serves as publisher when Jameson temporarily steps down.
 Robbie was a close personal friend of Captain George Stacy, and it has been implied, although not outright stated, that Robbie has deduced Spider-Man's secret identity, as Stacy did.
 Robbie's son Randy is also a close friend of Peter Parker, and the two briefly share an apartment when Mary Jane is presumed dead and Peter had been evicted.

-Robbie grew up in Harlem, and as a teenager was a classmate of Lonnie Thompson Lincoln, later infamous as the brutal hit man Tombstone.
+Robbie grew up in Harlem, and as a teenager was a classmate of Lonnie Lincoln, later infamous as the brutal hit man Tombstone.
 Robbie once wrote an article for the high school newspaper about Lincoln's bullying and extortion, but spiked it after being threatened by Lincoln.
 Years later, while working as a reporter in Philadelphia, Robbie witnessed Lincoln murder one of Robbie's contacts.
 Once again, Lincoln threatened Robertson, and the journalist fled to New York City and began working for the Bugle.
 He told no one of the murder he witnessed.

 Twenty years later, when Tombstone takes a job with the Kingpin, Robbie, determined not to be intimidated again, begins collecting evidence of past crimes that would have Tombstone incarcerated for life.
 Tombstone hunts Robbie down and breaks his back with his bare hands.
 Robbie is laid up for months as a result of this, but makes a full recovery, as his spine was not broken.